Hi, I’m Mabel.

 I like writing on the topics of Asian-Australian identities and multiculturalism.
-That is what this blog is about.
-Here you will find my thoughts about diversity, diasporas and what it means to be an Asian person living in Australia.
+That’s what this blog is about.
+Here you’ll find my thoughts about diversity, diasporas and what it means to be an Asian person living in Australia.

-I am a person of Chinese ethnicity who resides in Melbourne.
-Often, I find myself transitioning between adopting a persona favouring Chinese values that I have been brought up with and a persona that takes on the Australian/Western mindset.
+I’m a person of Chinese ethnicity who resides in Melbourne.
+Often, I find myself transitioning between adopting a persona favouring Chinese values that I’ve been brought up with and a persona that takes on the Australian/Western mindset.

-Having lived abroad in multicultural cities such as Singapore and Malaysia, I have come to appreciate different cultures and races around us.
-Meeting and interacting with people of various backgrounds is always an eye-opening experience – I often learn to see issues from fresh cultural perspectives.
+Having lived abroad in multicultural cities such as Singapore and Malaysia, I’ve come to appreciate different cultures and races around us.
+Meeting and interacting with people of various backgrounds is always an eye-opening experience – I learn to see issues from fresh cultural perspectives.

-This is why I am a big supporter of diversity.
-I feel that different cultures make our communities extremely rich and vibrant.
-A wide range of ethnic food, fashion and cinema as well as different languages usually makes everyday life all the more interesting.
-There is just so much to see, try and explore!
+This is why I’m a big supporter of diversity.
+I feel that different cultures make our communities so much more rich and vibrant.
+A wide range of ethnic food, fashion and cinema as well as different languages usually makes life all the more interesting.
+There’s just so much to see, try and explore!

-It fascinates me how we all mingle with one another in today’s multicultural world.
+It fascinates me how we all interact with one another today.
 I believe it takes an open mind to facilitate and maintain dialogue with people of different ethnicities.
-Personally, I feel that being open to new cultures makes one more approachable to people of all races around them.
+Personally, I feel that if a person is open and receptive to new cultures, they’ll seem more approachable to others around them regardless of race.

-My interests include: Asian diasporas, multiculturalism, diversity, ethnic community radio, hybrid cuisine, languages and the social sciences.
+My interests include: Asian cultures, diasporas, multiculturalism, ethnic community radio, hybrid cuisine, languages and the social sciences.

 I am/have been involved in: